fsoc/TicTacToeTomek/readme.md

 If there are empty cells, and the game is not over, you should output "Game has not completed", even if the outcome of the game is inevitable.

+## design notes
+The class TicTacToeTomek is reponsible for parsing and IO.
+It parses every element of a board into an instance of BoardCounter which it then sends to the Calculator class which calculates the outcome.

 ## compile
     mvn package